sxzhou/shixiongzhou.github.io/_posts/201809/2018-09-18-parallel-stream.md

 ---
 layout: post
-title:  "[译]那些场景适合使用parallel stream -- Doug Lea"
+title:  "When to use parallel streams -- Doug Lea"
 date:   2018-09-18 11:00:51
 categories: translation
 tags: java